 These facilities, together with our acclaimed teaching (once again top ten in Europe, Times Higher Education: Teaching Ranking), give our students opportunities to enjoy an engaging and enriching student experience across our portfolio of programmes.
 Our provision spans the disciplines of engineering, humanities, medicine, sciences and social sciences.

-As Iraq’s vision 2030 is focused towards meeting the challenges and opportunities across the economic, health, justice, resource management, and security sectors, amongst others, students are increasingly considering courses that reflect those needs and ambitions.
+As Iraq’s vision 2030 is focused on meeting the challenges and opportunities across the economic, health, justice, resource management, and security sectors, amongst others, students are increasingly considering courses that reflect those needs and ambitions.
 Iraq’s vision is, of course, also aligned with the UN’s Sustainable Development Goals (SDGs).
 As the latest Times Higher Education (THE) Impact Rankings, which assesses universities against the UN’s SDGs, places The University of Manchester first in the UK, we have considerable capabilities in these areas.

 Students from Iraq regularly express interest in our science and engineering foundation programmes as well bachelor's, master's and research degrees in a wide range of subjects, including: